Message from the Chairman

 - Identified eligible funds to replenish the E&G dollars and transferred those funds quickly following the Board of Trustees’ approval to do so.
 Students are not adversely affected by these financial moves.

 - Accepted the resignation of UCF’s Vice President for Administration and Finance and created a new chief financial officer position outside of the Administration and Finance division to ensure there is separate oversight of the construction facilities and how they are funded.

 - Required real-time audits for all major capital projects to ensure the funds we said would be used for projects are, in fact, being used.

 - Hired retired Lieutenant General Robert L. Caslen Jr., a decorated Army veteran and former superintendent for the U.S. Military Academy at West Point, to lead change at UCF by recommending and implementing new financial and operational structures, policies and procedures.

 - Instituted a moratorium on all new construction projects to be funded with at least $2 million of university funds.

 - Started the termination process for four administrators in the Administration & Finance division.
 The actions surrounding Trevor Colbourn Hall and other projects revealed a serious breach of trust and professional responsibility.

 - The UCF Board of Trustees has:

-- Launched an independent, external investigation into Trevor Colbourn Hall and related activity.
-The investigation will be led by Bryan Cave Leighton Paisner, one of the nation’s top law firms specializing in corporate internal investigations, and include UCF’s processes, delegations of authority, procedures and personnel.
+- Launched the independent, external investigation into Trevor Colbourn Hall and related activity.
+The completed investigation was led by Bryan Cave Leighton Paisner, one of the nation’s top law firms specializing in corporate internal investigations, and it included UCF’s processes, delegations of authority, procedures and personnel.